|

 of the popular press—Outside occasionally included—seems

+to promote these programs.
 After more than 40 years as an endurance

 athlete and coach, it pains me to see people latch onto

 these fads.
 I want to clear a few things up.
+The first thing to get straight is that

 high-intensity-focused fitness programs such as CrossFit